Last Updated on June 18, 2022

 The most important reasons are for military, administrative, and domestic use.
 Castles were defensive structures and offensive protection for a base of operations in enemy territory.

-If you’re skeptical whether fairytales do exist, these breathtaking and magical castles should prove that they are indeed real:
+If you’re skeptical about whether fairytales do exist, these breathtaking and magical castles should prove that they are indeed real:

 Schloss Drachenburg Castle, Germany